Andrew Gillum Chooses Chris King As Running Mate

 “I want to change the way Florida looks and feels,” said King, “I want four years to shoot for the stars.
 I want this to be a transformative period for Florida.
 I want to be someone people say has the DNA to do big things.
 To me, that’s the only way the sacrifice of this makes sense.”

 King’s religion is important to him and is a guiding force in his life.
-But he explains how his brand of Christianity is different from those in the Alt-Right.
+But he explains how his brand of Christianity is different from those in the alt-right.

 “What we have seen across the country at Homestead and other places is an example of how the religious right and the conservative Christian community in this country has twisted the issues that are of most important to people and to caring about people,” King said.